jspecify/jspecify/docs/tsttcpw.rst

    This concept of “containing scopes” is different from the concept of “containing types” described under `Containment <#containment>`__.

-If a ``@NullAware`` annotation exists on one of these scopes, then the type usage is in a null-aware context.
+If an ``@org.jspecify.annotations.NullAware`` annotation exists on one of these scopes, then the type usage is in a null-aware context.
 Otherwise, it is not.

 .. _augmented-type-of-usage: